-Classes offered at Palms German – American School Association
+Classes offered at the Santa Monica German School location

 Unterstufe II / Mittelstufe:

 Petra was born and raised in the South of Germany.
 She holds a PhD in Molecular Biology and has taught High School and College students since 1995.
 Petra has worked at the Santa Monica Branch of GASA since 2003.
-In her class she tries to implement all leaning options, visual, auditory and through practical work.
+In the classroom she tries to implement all learning options, visual, auditory and through practical work.
 She also likes to introduce the students to classic German characters.